avenatti/LearningCProgramming/README.md

 **2.** **C Development Fundamentals** | $29/mo | 15 hours | X of 10 <br/>
 I was a developer for 10 years (C#.NET, js, SQL, python) but its been 5 years since I've programmed daily.
 I'm very rusty.
 I want to embrace starting from the beginning.
-I'll be using https://app.pluralsight.com/paths/skill/c-development-fundamentals.
+I'm using Pluralsights self-paced video lectures: https://app.pluralsight.com/paths/skill/c-development-fundamentals.